Requirements for Competitive Quotes

+If competition is impractical or if substitutions are not acceptable, then an approved sole source justification letter stating why no other suppliers were considered is required.
+Please attach a valid sole source justification letter to the requisition.
+Sole source justification letters must be dated and attributed.
 Note that a sole source justification is not an explanation of why the purchase is necessary, but rather a justification for considering only a single source for the purchase and why no competitive quotes were sought.

-For all requisitions for items or services totaling $25,000 or more, Tulane requires that either three competitive written quotes, or a valid sole source justification be provided.
 In addition, for grant funded requisitions the university needs to show that the selected supplier is not excluded or barred from participation in government procurements.
 A firm's status regarding government grant spending can be checked at http://SAM.gov.

 The quotes or justification must be provided, and SAM.gov status must be verified as part of the requisition approval process before final approval can be given and a PO issued.